 - 7.7.1 A rotational fault is committed when the SERVICE is not made according to the rotational order (Rule 7.6.1).
-It leads to the following consequences in order: - 7.7.1.1 the team is sanctioned with a point and service to the opponent (Rule 6.1.3); - 7.7.1.2 the players' rotational order must be rectified (Rule 7.6.1). - 7.7.2 Additionally, the scorer should determine the exact moment when the fault was committed and all points scored subsequently by the team at fault must be cancelled.
+It leads to the following consequences in order: - 7.7.1.1 the scorer stops play by the buzzer; the opponent gains a point and next service.
+If the rotational fault is determined only after the completion of the rally which started with a rotational fault, only a single point is awarded to the opponent, regardless of the result of the rally played. - 7.7.1.2 the rotational order of the faulty team must be rectified.

+7.7.2 Additionally, the scorer should determine the exact moment when the fault was committed and all points scored subsequently by the team at fault must be cancelled.
 The opponent's points remain valid.
 If that moment cannot be determined, no point(s) cancellation takes place, and a point and service to the opponent is the only sanction.